Lesson 7 of 8

 Use React and store data in localStorage.
 When it's done, start a local development server and tell me how to view it in my browser.

-A form-based app that lets you log and categorise expenses, with a running total.
+A form-based app that lets you log and categorize expenses, with a running total.

 I am a non-technical Mac user.
 Please explain every command in plain English before running it.